- What is the Solar Electricity Grant?

 How much can you claim?

-Grant approvals are valid for exactly eight months, so once approved, you shouldn’t hesitate to get the work started.
+Grant approvals are valid for exactly eight months, so once approved, you shouldn’t hesitate to start the work.

 The sooner you start the process, the better, as the PV installation company and surveyors must also submit the necessary paperwork before this deadline.